 The decision‚ widely hailed as a big victory for the U.S. Justice Department in its efforts to hold big banks accountable for the collapse of the housing market‚ also pinned a great deal of the responsibility on top Countrywide manager Rebecca Mairone.
 The primary allegation is that the company purposely overlooked the quality of the loans it churned out‚ instead placing a premium value on the quantity.
 Those loans were then bundled and resold to unsuspecting investors‚ including the government-backed Fannie Mae and Freddie Mac.

-Our foreclosure lawyers in Los Angeles understand that the verdict preludes what is expected to be a multibillion dollar penalty against the financial giant.
+Our foreclosure lawyers in Woodland Hills understand that the verdict preludes what is expected to be a multibillion dollar penalty against the financial giant.
 The ruling came just prior to news of a $13 billion settlement the government reportedly reached with JPMorgan Chase over similar allegations.

 The big question now is whether any of that money will be used to provide relief to the millions of homeowners who were affected‚ many of whom are still struggling to remain in their homes.
 A fair amount of those homes are underwater‚ valued at far more than what they are worth.
 Banks gave out loans to people they knew could never have reasonably afforded them Then those same entities hid the risk factor from investors when the loans were bundled and resold.